 multimedia artist, using film and sound, performance, found objects, printmaking, and installations.

-practice looks at Black diasporas, particularly women, and their connection to memory, myth, and land. uses geology, fiction and technology to imagine possible futures and their necessary histories, which cast a critical eye on capitalism and environmental consumption. mining archives, and interweaving different ecological objects and materials tries to imagine what may have been forgotten and where we (as a global community) might be going.
+uses geology, fiction and technology to imagine possible futures and their necessary histories, which cast a critical eye on capitalism and environmental consumption.

 David Dale Gallery (Open Studios), 2023